electrickite/httpty/README.md

 # Message protocol

-Htty communicates over a web socket connection using a simple protocol.
+HttPty communicates over a web socket connection using a simple protocol.

-Web socket messages are sent as UTF-8 encoded strings with the following
+WebSocket messages are sent as UTF-8 encoded strings with the following format:
-format:

     (MESSAGE_TYPE)(MESSAGE_DATA)